zulip/zulip/templates/zerver/help/upload-and-share-files.md

     or by clicking the x (<i class="icon-vector-remove"></i>) icon found in the upper right-hand corner.

-## Sharing Files from External Websites
+## Sharing files from external websites

 Images and videos shared from external websites, such as Imgur or YouTube, may have previews generated as well.
 Clicking previews of